-Because the Oklahoma State Department of Education requires all persons seeking a Standard Teaching Certificate in Oklahoma to take tests specific to the certification being sought, another distinctive of the School of Education is the assistance it provides relative to these tests.
-These tests are given by the Oklahoma Commission for Teacher Preparation at designated times and sites.
+Because the Oklahoma State Department of Education requires all persons seeking a Standard Teaching Certificate in Oklahoma to take tests specific to the certification being sought, another distinctive of the School of Education and Exercise Science is the assistance it provides relative to these tests.
+These tests are given by the Office of Educational Quality and Accountability at designated times and sites.
 These tests cover information from coursework in general education (OGET), professional education (OPTE), and a specialization area (OSAT).
 Candidates for certification must pass these tests.
 Test fees are may vary from year to year.